crimsonian/crimsonian.github.io/_posts/2016-08-12-transgender.markdown

 ---
 layout: post
-title:  "the conversation series: the journey of a transgender man.
+title:  "conversation series: the journey of a transgender man.
 "
 date:   2016-08-12 08:00:00 -0400
 ---